Enhanced-rate Iterative Beamformers for Active IRS-assisted Wireless Communications: system model

 \section{system model}

 Fig.~\ref{systemmodel.eps} depicts a diagram of an active IRS-assisted wireless network.
 Both base station (BS) and user are equipped with single antenna.
 IRS is equipped with $N$ active reflecting elements, and the amplification factor for element $n$ is denoted by $p(n)$.
 Without loss of generality, it is assumed that all three channels from the BS to the IRS, IRS to the user, and the BS to the user are Rayleigh fading.
-And the pass-loss exponents of all channels are larger than two.